Posts in Appearances

 AppearancesAndrew Park

-Checks and Balance Podcast (The Economist): Philip, Meet Charlotte
+Checks and Balance Podcast: Philip, Meet Charlotte

 Philip Howard is an outspoken authority on government reform whose books include The Death of Common Sense and Saving Can-Do.
 He is also co-host Charlotte Howard’s father.
 In a special episode aiming to reflect tetchy political discussions over Thanksgiving dinner, they discuss America’s bureaucratic morass and why escaping it is so difficult.